wenleicao/wenleicao.github.io/_posts/2018-06-16-Power-BI-Dashboard-User-Side-Filter-Issue.md

 ---

 I was asked two questions about Power BI recently.
 Q1.
-For a given dashboard, how user can filter data at his/her will?
+For a given dashboard, how can user filter data of his/her choice?
 Q2.
-How user can keep his/her default filter?
+How can user keep his/her default filter?

 Q1.
 For first question, visualization pane has slicer, you can bring in one slicer or multiple slicer to the dashboard.
 User can choose filter value as you like.
 I use the student-class example in previous post to illustrate that.

 This is unfiltered dashboard
 <img src="/images/blog19/unfiltered.PNG">

-I add a slicer and drag in the studentname filter in the slicer.
-From the slicer, I choose Mary.
+I added a slicer and dragged in the studentname filter in the slicer.
+From the slicer, I chose Mary.
 As you can see, the dashboard has been filtered in Mary data only.
 <img src="/images/blog19/add_slice.PNG">

 You can actually add multiple slicer in the same dashboard.
 For example, you can add another slicer and drag in classname,  and choose Science.
 Then the dashboard will only filter in Mary and Science data.

 Q1 is not difficult, how about Q2?
-In old SSRS school, we have different parameter for the report, you can set default parameter value.
+In old SSRS school, we have different parameters for the report, you can set default parameter value.
 However, Power BI dashboard's parameters are more helping developer to dynamically load data to model than helping user.
 When dashboard is published, the parameter value cannot be changed.
 Please check the following blog for the difference.
 <https://www.mssqltips.com/sqlservertip/4475/using-parameters-in-power-bi/>

 In addition, if there are multiple users for the same dashboard, all of them want to have their own default filter value.
 What are you going to do?
 You can publish customerized dashboard with specific filter for each user.
 That is a solution.
 But you will have many dashboards to maintain.
-That is a not good solution.
+That is a not good solution though.

 Here is a better way to do it, although it is not perfect yet.